GUANGDONG ALIVALA TRADING CO

 Solar and wind power

-Green energy comes from natural sources such as sunlight, wind, rain, tides, plants, algae and geothermal heat.
-These energy resources are renewable, meaning they're naturally replenished.
-In contrast, fossil fuels are a finite resource that take millions of years to develop and will continue to diminish with use.
+Green energy is derived from natural sources such as sunlight, wind, rain, tides, plants, algae, and geothermal heat.
+These resources are renewable, meaning they are naturally replenished.
+In contrast, fossil fuels are finite resources that require millions of years to form and are steadily depleted through use.

-Renewable energy sources also have a much smaller impact on the environment than fossil fuels, which produce pollutants such as greenhouse gases as a by-product, contributing to climate change.
-Gaining access to fossil fuels typically requires either mining or drilling deep into the earth, often in ecologically sensitive locations.
+Renewable energy sources have a significantly lower environmental impact compared to fossil fuels, which emit pollutants like greenhouse gases that contribute to climate change.
+Extracting fossil fuels often involves mining or drilling in ecologically sensitive areas.

-Green energy can replace fossil fuels in all major areas of use including electricity, water and space heating and fuel for motor vehicles.
+Green energy can effectively replace fossil fuels across all major applications, including electricity generation, water and space heating, and transportation fuels.

 Cookie settings